 One thing I did do, which makes life a bit easier, is to organise the firmware to make it easy to use it in a simulator mode, where the Teensy generates data itself without needing to be connected to the Teensy Load hardware.
 This makes developing the Python software to run on the PC much easier.
 All the main loop code is shared between the firmware for connecting to the hardware and the simulator, as is all the serial event handling for talking to the PC.
 The only part of the firmware that's unique to the hardware side or the simulator side is the actual level setting and data sampling.

-This is only at an early stage of development, but the idea is to have three separate applications, all written in Python using the Gtk UI toolkit, and all using the Glade GUI builder to lay out the user interface.
+The idea is to have three separate applications, written in Python either as command line applications or using the Gtk UI toolkit and the Glade GUI builder to lay out the user interface.
 I've not used Gtk before (though I've done a lot of GUI programming using other toolkits), but at least with Python and Glade it's quite a pleasant experience.

 The three applications are: